aldenm01/stat386-projects/_posts/2022-11-18-Analysis-post.md

 ---
 layout: post
-title:  Using Data Analysis in Video Game Development
+title:  Bridging the Gap Between Statistics and Gaming
 date:   2022-11-18
 author: Alden
 description: Data exploration showcasing how statistics has helped me on my game development project.
 image: https://user-images.githubusercontent.com/112586829/202991110-ced6018a-1717-4dfc-bb43-b49562f78387.png
 ---

 Have you ever dreamed of designing your own video game?
-For the average person, it may seem that the entirety of game development is writing its code and creating the assets.
+For the average person, it may seem that the entirety of game development is writing code and creating assets.
 However, there is a lot more to game design.
-Learning how to balance games is an integral part of keeping them engaging.
+Game balance is an integral part of what makes them engaging.
 Can you imagine playing a game of chess where every piece you had was a queen while your opponent could only use pawns?
 That is a game does not give the satisfaction of overcoming challenges that games aim to achieve.
-I got to thinking, how could I use my statistics knowledge and data from the Fire Emblem series to help predict how to design character stats, as well as study what makes a character popular to players.
+I asked myself, how could I use my statistics knowledge and data from the Fire Emblem series to help predict how to design character stats?
+What makes a character popular to players?

 ![202978436-dd4c4b06-378e-4d8e-b996-1781d33ee63e](https://user-images.githubusercontent.com/112586829/202990469-882280d0-6ea6-4cf4-83fd-0e548ff88030.png)

-If you are unfamiliar with Fire Emblem, I will summarize it briefly.
-Fire Emblem is a tactical role playing game where you level up soldiers to make them stronger by making them defeat enemies.
-Each stat for each unit has a different percent chance to increase by one point after leveling up.
+If you are unfamiliar with Fire Emblem, here is a brief summary.
+Fire Emblem is a tactical role playing game where you level up soldiers to make them stronger by defeating enemies.
+Each stat for has a different percent chance to increase by one point after leveling up for each character/unit.
 For example, units in the knight class have a higher percentage of increasing defense after leveling up when compared to a mage.

 ![202888134-3ff2cffc-084a-4243-a999-aa8fca580c5d](https://user-images.githubusercontent.com/112586829/202999725-763f58c2-fea7-4e62-9345-85f891bb18e9.png)![202888275-17d2dcb3-189a-4124-81cd-7170bc2317b9](https://user-images.githubusercontent.com/112586829/202999656-82efcf30-d0bc-4b66-8583-c0f57e0be4ab.png)